 On the Loom & Leaf, I also feel nice support when I am back sleeping.
-I don’t sink in too far, and the foam contours to my body.
+I don’t sink in too far, and the foam contours to the curves of my body.
 When I am side sleeping, the mattress feels firm at first.
 However, after a moment, the memory foam softens and I feel the pressure on my shoulders and hips disappear.
 Moving to my stomach, the mattress is a bit too soft for me.

 The Purple has a unique squishy gel feel that is firm and pressure relieving at the same time.
 It is responsive and has some very nice bounce to it.
-Most people shouldn’t have issues moving around on the mattress.
+Most people shouldn’t have issues moving around on the mattress or switching positions.

-The Loom & Leaf, on the other hand, has a classic memory foam feel.
-Again, it does feel firm at first, but that memory slowly softens and allows you to sink in.
-The mattress has no real bounce and the memory foam is not very responsive.
-It won’t be as easy to move around on the Loom & Leaf.
+The Loom & Leaf, on the other hand, has a classic memory foam feel that feels firm at first, but that memory slowly softens and allows you to sink in.
+The mattress has no real bounce and the memory foam is not very responsive, so it won’t be as easy to move around on the Loom & Leaf.

 See more of what I thought about Purple’s firmness and feel in the video below.

-See what I said about the Loom & Leaf’s memory foam feel.
+See what I said about the Loom & Leaf’s memory foam feel in the video below.

 Motion Transfer Differences

-Between the two mattresses, the Loom & Leaf handles motion transfer much better than the Purple.
-This is because the Loom & Leaf has thick layers of high-density memory foam, a material knows for isolating motion very well.
+Between the two mattresses, the Loom & Leaf handles motion transfer much better than the Purple, because the Loom & Leaf has thick layers of high-density memory foam, a material known for isolating motion very well.

 During my tests, I placed a glass of water on both mattresses.
 Pressing into each mattress, I saw much less of a disturbance on the Loom & Leaf.
-Also, I lay down on both mattresses and asked Marten to move around on the other side.
-I felt fewer of his movements on the Loom & Leaf.
+Also, I lay down on both mattresses and asked Marten to move around on the other side, and I felt fewer of his movements on the Loom & Leaf.

-If you sleep with a partner, you shouldn’t be disturbed by their movements on the Loom & Leaf.
+If someone sleeps with a partner, they shouldn’t be disturbed by their movements on the Loom & Leaf.
 It should be the better mattress for couples who don’t want to be disturbed by their partner’s movements.

 See how the Purple deals with motion transfer in the video below.